ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/fastly.md

 ## Prepare for using Fastly locally

-These steps are not needed when you use Ibexa Cloud, because Fastly is preconfigured in it.
+These steps aren't needed when you use Ibexa Cloud, because Fastly is preconfigured in it.

 ### Get Fastly credentials from Ibexa Cloud installation